3 Reasons Your Website Isn’t Making Money (And How To Fix It)

 At Cordelia Labs, we run tests on a client’s page to identify spots where users are doing the most clicking, scrolling, and swiping.
 We use a digital heat mapping tool called Hotjar, which records interactions on a web page.

-For example, if your page has a blue background, you could use Google Optimize to create a variation of your page with a red background, to see which one gets a higher conversion rate.
+For example, if your page has a blue background, you could use VWO to create a variation of your page with a red background, to see which one gets a higher conversion rate.
 50% of the site traffic will automatically route to the red page, and 50% to the blue page.

 After running a test for 1-2 weeks, you can determine what color that web page should be to maximize your conversions.
 This is great for design experimentation!